-The first, very easy, guitar licks in these examples will actually stand out less than the ones than the one that will follow.
+The first, very easy, guitar licks in these examples will actually stand out less than the ones that will follow.

 This is because I will leave out guitar phrasing techniques such as string bending and vibrato (so that you can play them even if you have no idea of these techniques).

-Once you’ve got the basics of these techniques, what makes a guitar licks stand out is not the complexity of the lick, but how well you use these phrasing techniques.
+Once you’ve got the basics of these techniques, what makes a guitar lick stand out is not the complexity of the lick but how well you use these phrasing techniques.

 Blues guitar masters like BB King can play a guitar lick on a single note.
 Yet, in the context of the music, the dynamics, and above all, the vibrato technique, that one note will please your earbuds as much as an entire melody.